msantos/srly/README.md

         Types   Speed = 115200 | 19200 | 9600 | ...

-        Convenience function returning the constant defined for the baud rate for the platform.
+        Return the constant defined for the baud rate for the platform.

     serctl:termios(Termios) -> #termios{} | binary()

         Types   Termios = #termios{} | binary()

-        Converts between the C struct termios and the Erlang record representation.
+        Convert between a C struct termios and an Erlang record.

 ## EXAMPLES